amyscoville/all-over-the-world/README.md

 ![homepage](public/images/home.png)

 ### Countries
-When component mounts, a request is sent to the server for a full list of countries, and the page displays all country names in Link components.
+When component mounts, a request is sent to `https://restcountries.eu/rest/v2/all` for a full list of countries, and the page displays all country names in Link components.

 ![list of countries](public/images/countries.png)